About this listing

 We are a traditional bed-and-breakfast offering five rooms, all listed on Airbnb.
 Our Carriage House Suite -- with a private entrance, private bath and kitchenette -- is perfect for both short-term and extended stays.

-Studio bedroom with kitchenette and private bath in trendy (website hidden)-located with Mt.
+Studio bedroom with kitchenette and private bath in trendy Mt.
+Pleasant.
+Co-located with Mt.
 Pleasant Shabby Chic BnB, but specially suited to longer stays.
 Fully furnished with queen bed, 32-inch flat screen TV, and granite counter kitchenette -- completely equipped with induction burner, convection toaster oven, dishwasher, disposer, coffeemaker, fridge and microwave -- make this a perfect home base for your extended Washington visit.
 Wide range of cable TV channels, plus secure WiFi, included in rent.
 Weekly housekeeping service is also provided are no charge.

 Our 100-year old carriage house second-floor suite has recently been renovated with new windows, paint and carpet and decorated in a bright, clean modern style.
 All towels, linens, and bath amenities (soap, shampoo, conditioner, etc) are provided.